 Misalignment 3: Rounded or Arched Back

-This misalignment could be a symptom of tight hip flexors, hamstrings, shoulders or specific spinal conditions like scoliosis or kyphosis, an excessive rounding of the spine.
-The opposite scenario occurs for hyper flexible folks where there is an excessive arch in the spine.
+This misalignment could be a symptom of tight hip flexors, hamstrings, shoulders, or specific spinal conditions like scoliosis or kyphosis, an excessive rounding of the spine.
+The opposite scenario occurs for hyper-flexible folks where there is an excessive arch in the spine.

 For the super flexible students, cultivate more strength here.
-Resist the urge to let your chest hang through the arms; instead draw the lower ribs into the body and lift your head between the arms so the ears are parallel to the upper arms and the collar bones are wide.
+Resist the urge to let your chest hang through the arms; instead draw the lower ribs into the body and lift your head between the arms, so the ears are parallel to the upper arms and the collar bones are wide.

 Misalignment 4: High-Heeled Dog

-The heels are high off the ground which could indicate tight hamstrings, hip flexors or calf muscles.
+The heels are high off the ground, which could indicate tight hamstrings, hip flexors, or calf muscles.
 This also likely means much of the body weight rests on the wrists.

 Once the body warms up, the muscles might loosen up enough to move the heels closer to the floor, but don’t push it.
 Wait for your body to agree to deepen.
 The aim is not to just get the heels to the floor, but to work towards doing so with ease and with the whole body working together.

+Try some of these Downward-Facing Dog tips out!
 Remember to practice happy, and comment below if you have any questions!